Wednesday, September 11, 2019

 Believe in a god or gods, creatures with multiple appendages, the flying spaghetti monster, or whatever else but stop pretending it is definitive.
 Beliefs like these are not necessarily untrue, but a reasonable compromise would be calling them 'maybes'.

 When there is no proof, certainty is impossible.
 It just works that way.
-You might believe you have proof, but you do not.
+You might believe you have proof, but you don’t.

 Simultaneously, keep in mind the adage, ‘Absence of evidence is not evidence of absence’.